I hope you enjoy reading the blog post.

 Tinder Smart Photos: How It Works & 3 Reasons Not To Use It

 Wondering if you should try Tinder Smart Photos?
 Find out how it works, when you should (and shouldn't) use it, and more!

 What Does Tinder Smart Photos Do?

-The premise is simple.
-When the feature is activated, the app automatically rotates your primary photo.
+The premise is similar to Bumble's Best Photo feature.
+When Smart Photo is activated, the Tinder app automatically rotates your primary photo.
 It then records the number of right/left swipes each one receives while it’s in that #1 spot, and automatically orders them by popularity.

 - Tap the “Profile” icon at the top left of the screen

 - Toggle on “Smart Photos”

 To disable Smart Photos, simply toggle it back off.

 Smart Photos uses an algorithm that considers each photo’s swipe right rate (SRR).
 That number is determined by the number of right swipes divided by the total number of swipes for each photo.

 The main component of the algorithm is the decision between “explore” mode, where photos are tested to see which performs best, and “exploit” mode, where the most popular photo at the time is put in the 1st position to garner the most right swipes.